The Lost World: Jurassic Park: Retrospective

 Later reviews have also been mixed.
-Critic Tim Brayton described it as "readily the worst thing Steven Spielberg has ever made."
+Critic Tim Brayton, in 2013, described it as "readily the worst thing Steven Spielberg has ever made."
 In 2015, Matt Goldberg of Collider wrote that the film feels "like the work of a Spielberg protégé.
 All the beats are in place, but it's an imitation".
 He considered the film inferior to its predecessor.
 In 2018, Brian Silliman of Syfy Wire cited the film as a rare example of a film adaptation that is better than its novel counterpart.
 In particular, he praised the addition of Postlethwaite and his character.
 However, Syfy Wire's Stephanie Williams considered the novel superior, finding it more action-packed and thrilling while also taking its time "to breathe with these majestic creatures", whereas the film has "way more running and screaming".

-Bilge Ebiri of Vulture reviewed the film in 2020, praising the horror elements and writing that it "might be Spielberg's nastiest film – a truly demented series of mostly wordless action and horror setpieces whose technical proficiency is matched only by their cruelty".
+Bilge Ebiri of Vulture reviewed the film in 2020, praising the horror elements and writing that it "might be Spielberg's nastiest film – a truly demented series of mostly wordless action and horror set pieces whose technical proficiency is matched only by their cruelty".
 In contrast, Jacob Hall of /Film negatively compared it to Spielberg's 1984 film Indiana Jones and the Temple of Doom, writing that The Lost World transforms "intelligent characters into bumbling idiots", increases "the volume and the chaos while dialing back the mystery and the awe", and replaces "excitement with violence and cruelty".
+In 2024, Rolling Stone ranked it 48th on its list of 50 Most Disappointing Movie Sequels of All Time, writing, "It all feels very humdrum and lacks any sense of wonder found in the original."
+In 2025, Far Out Magazine and USA Today ranked The Lost World: Jurassic Park as Spielberg's worst film as a director.

 Accolades

+Sequel

+A third film, Jurassic Park III, was released in 2001.
+It was directed by Joe Johnston, with Spielberg as executive producer.